Real estate prices in new Zealand are dropping, sales turnover has dived, interest rates are going up and discretionary spending is down.

 Business and personal finance reporter Diana Clement was stung by insurance company Youi when the firm took more than $500 from her account after she asked for an insurance quote.

-This week I chat with journalist Diana Clement about the revolutionary of tiny homes.
+This week I chat with journalist Diana Clement about the developing trend of tiny homes.
+Properties that are just large enough to live in, are cheap to build, easy to maintain and efficient to run.

 While there has been talk of congestion charging for Auckland’s motorists, it seems the idea will not see the light of day for a 10 years, having been put on …